Tracking Beverage Trends: Beer vs. Ale

 FAQs

 Both.
-Guinness is a beer, but more specifically, it’s a stout—a subcategory of ale.
-Brewed with top-fermenting yeast and roasted barley, it delivers that classic dark body and smooth bitterness.
+Guinness is a beer, and more specifically a stout, which is a type of ale.
+It is brewed with top-fermenting yeast and roasted barley, giving its dark body and smooth finish.